-There are quite a lot of documents adhered to each trial.
-At the HOVON data center we keep the Trial Master File.
+There are a lot of documents adhered to each trial.
+At HOVON we keep the Trial Master File.
 Based upon the approval per country we set up an Investigator File (IF).
 This can also be downloaded per trial with trial specific documentation inside at the Download section of a trial.

 For general documentation, that is not trial specific (like HOVON address form or transfer of patient form, please find them at our Trial document section.

 Site responsibilities in case of site personnel updates

 If there is an update in the site-PI or other site personnel, please note that HOVON (and your national coordinator if you have this function in place) need to be made aware of this update as well.